Yoontae6719/Point-Processes/README.md

-# Study for developing deep learning models for Temporal point process
+# Study for developing deep learning models for point process
 ## UNIST Financial Engineering Lab

-The purpose of this study is to developing Temporal point process
+The purpose of this study is to developing point process

 The project can be accessed over at: